ifellows/salt/salt_website/src/content/docs/management/import-export.md

 ## Audio in exports

 Audio files are embedded as base64-encoded strings in the `audio_files_json` field.
-This makes the export self-contained but also large — a survey with extensive multi-language audio may produce an export file that is several hundred megabytes.
+This makes the export self-contained but also large, a survey with extensive multi-language audio may produce an export file that is several hundred megabytes.
 Ensure your browser and server both allow uploads of sufficient size (the server limit is 50 MB by default; large audio surveys may require adjusting the nginx `client_max_body_size` and the Node.js body parser limit).